Mingshen-shen/Rat_rotenone_ChIP_CHAS/README.md

 - LDSC — Python3 fork: abdenlab/ldsc

-## Deconvolution analysis using CHAS
+## 2.Deconvolution analysis using CHAS
 This subproject deconvolutes the same bulk H3K27ac data using CHAS, a deconvolution tool.
 So that we can determine which DARs were specific to individual cell types.
 Furthermore, this approach investigated cell type–specific gene regulatory changes and dysregulated pathways across the substantia nigra (SN) using GO analysis.

 ### Aims